What is a Mobile Video Transmitter and What Does it Do?

 The initial phase of the 5G rollout, which is happening now, also known as NSA (non-standalone architecture) adds 5G mobile transmission technology to existing 4G core networks to boost bandwidth capacity by up to 50%.
 The second SA (stand-alone architecture) phase will take place over the next few years relies on a new 5G core network based on agile cloud and virtualized technologies, that will bring even greater bandwidth, lower latency, and a host of other innovations that will benefit broadcasters.

 Simple to use, with a built-in LCD screen, users can start broadcasting live with just two taps of the touch screen.
-Aviwest Pro Series from Haivision offers pristine live video quality, low latency, optimal power consumption, weight and size for portable, on-the-move, in-vehicle, or fixed location contribution applications.
+The Haivision Pro Series offers pristine live video quality, low latency, optimal power consumption, weight and size for portable, on-the-move, in-vehicle, or fixed location contribution applications.
 Live video over mobile networks is powered and protected by a patented, Emmy-award-winning intelligent IP bonding technology, Safe Streams Transport (SST).
 SST simultaneously aggregates multiple network connections, dynamically adapts the video bitrate according to the network bandwidth fluctuations, protects stream content, and supports retransmission of lost data.

 When is a Fixed IP Video Encoder Used?